SystemFiles/azure-vminfo/README.md

 # azure-vminfo
-A simple utility written in Rust to pull useful virtual machine info from a configured Azure tenant using the Azure Resource Graph APIs
+A Rust utility that pulls useful virtual machine metadata and instance data from a configured Azure tenant using the Azure Resource Graph API(s)

 ## Installation